theopmw/recipe-box/README.md

 ### Wireframes

 Research was conducted by browsing a wide range of recipe sites and looking at their layout, overall design and funtionality.
-The wireframes were used as a guide throughout the design process and some minor deviations were made, most notably adapting the top recipes on the homepage to a range of recipe cards rather than a carousel to improve UX, allow the user to access important information more quickly and keep the overall design and feel inline with the rest of the site.
+The wireframes were used as a guide throughout the design process and some minor deviations were made, most notably adapting the top recipes on the homepgit add README.mdage to a range of recipe cards rather than a carousel to improve UX, allow the user to access important information more quickly and keep the overall design and feel inline with the rest of the site.

 [Wireframes](assets/wireframes/recipe_box_wireframes.pdf)